 The pasta.

-At this point I should mention that the traditional pasta for tuna alla Bolognese is spaghetti.
+At this point, I should mention that the traditional pasta for tuna Bolognese is spaghetti.
 In fact, in Bologna, this is spaghetti bolognese!
-The famous dish with meat sauce is known locally as pasta 'al ragu' and is made with tagliatelle not spaghetti!
+The famous dish with a traditional meat-based sauce is known locally as pasta 'al ragu' and is made with tagliatelle not spaghetti!

-In this recipe, I used garganelli pasta, also a traditional food product from Bologna registered at the Italian Academy of Cuisine!
-You can read more about this pasta on my garganelli pasta post.
-This short egg pasta is often eaten with meat ragu in Emilia-Romagna, so I thought it would go really well with tuna alla Bolognese!
-I bought fresh garganelli and it was delicious.
-But, of course, you can use spaghetti or other pasta of your choice!
+In this recipe, I used homemade garganelli pasta, also a traditional food product from Bologna registered at the Italian Academy of Cuisine!
+You can learn how to make this pasta on my garganelli with sausage post.
+This short egg pasta is often eaten with meat ragu in Emilia-Romagna, so I thought it would go really well with tuna Bolognese!

 A little tuna Bolognese history!